Why I Only Use Carnaroli Rice to Make Risotto

 For years I couldn’t figure out risotto.
 I’d try recipe after recipe and was never able to get it just right.
 Either it wouldn’t be creamy enough (despite my endless stirring) or it would be overcooked and practically mush.

 Leave it to me running off and studying in Italy to finally figure out how to get it right.
+It turns out that swapping out the arborio rice that’s usually called for in recipes can make a huge difference.

 On one school trip, we were lucky enough to visit a risotto rice producer not too far from my university, in the northwest region of Piedmont.
 There they only grow one variety of rice called carnaroli.
 Before that point, it was a variety I really hadn’t heard too much about, as most recipes call for arborio rice, a variety you can pick up at practically any supermarket.